-We got the call from the birthmom.
-She went into labor so we got plane tickets.
+We got the call from the expectant mother.
+She had gone into labor so we got plane tickets.
 Then they told us it was false labor and they discharged her so we canceled our flight.
 She called us the next day and said ‘it’s for real this time.’
-It was a bit of controlled panic.
+It was a bit of a controlled panic.
 There were a lot of arrangements to make with work and booking a flight.
 Friends and family stepped up to help us.
 We got there 12 hours after she gave birth.

 Describe the feeling of finally meeting your baby:

 I was a little nervous.
 She gave birth around noon.
 They let us come to the hospital even though it was 1 o’clock in the morning.
-It was a little uncomfortable but she was like, “here he is!”
+It was a little uncomfortable but she was like, “Here he is!”
 David held him first.
-I didn’t want to break him, haha.
+I didn’t want to break him!
 She let us name him.
 I had to stay in the hospital for two days because they couldn’t release him.
-The birthmom came back and we let her have one on one time with him.
+The birthmom came back and we let her have one-on-one time with him.

 What is your relationship like with the birthmother?